Today’s most successful organizations have built their operations around data-driven decision making.

 A higher ranking increases click-through rates.
 So this metric tells your marketing team which keywords to focus on.

 The growing interest in business metrics has produced endless business intelligence and KPI reporting tools.
 That means it can be difficult to determine which solution will provide the most value for the lowest cost.

 Knowledge and experience vary by department.
 So you need to make sure data is accessible to a user at any level of technical knowledge.
 This can be accomplished through dashboards that are customizable to your users across departments.
 Putting data in dashboards makes it accessible to business users who just want to point and click to get information, as well as knowledgeable staff accustomed to reporting.

 A KPI reporting tool should facilitate decision making by:

 - Providing clear ownership details for all KPIs

 - Allowing for cross-platform interoperability

 - Developing and sharing real-time data

-There is a wide range of KPI reporting tools available.
+There is a wide range of KPI monitoring and reporting tools available.
 Some are designed for crafting performance metrics reports specifically.
 Others for general-purpose business intelligence.

 When selecting a tool for showcasing performance data, it is important to first take stock of the company’s existing IT environment.
 Knowing what platforms must be supported and what types of data the company wants to analyze will help you in the planning phase.